mschmitt/shocpp/README.md

 - *Rumor has it* that transaction IDs are signed Int32, so max transaction ID is *2.147.483.647*.
 - The account ID from *tags.json* for a given (RF)ID tag is multiplied x 10000000.
 The meter reading at start is added to it.
 This number is the Transaction ID.
 - On end of transaction, the transaction ID transmitted by the charger is disassembled back into account ID and meter reading at start, based on which the consumption is calculated.
-- Yes, tinyocpp can serve only up to 214 accounts, but many more (RF)ID tags.
+- By this calculation, tinyocpp can only serve up to 214 accounts, but infinite™ (RF)ID tags.

 ## *tinyocpp-command* examples